All households in York have fortnightly recycling collections; watch our video to find out more about the 'York Recycling Journey'.

 - the types of waste we collect at your address

 You should put your recycling out, at the front edge or your property (unless otherwise stated in the online waste calendar) between 7.00pm on the day before collection, and 7.00am on your collection day.
-Do not put your rubbish out at any other time.
+Do not put your recycling out at any other time.

 How we collect recycling